 As a result, you can wind up with permanently anxious dogs.
 Rather than allowing that, you need to capitalize on the socialization period in puppies, which lasts between 3 and 16 weeks.

-Your pup may also be anxious because he or she struggles with separation anxiety.
-This specific type of anxiety occurs only when your pup is forcibly separated from you, at which point, he or she may become distraught and work hard to get back to you at all costs.
+Your pup may also be anxious because they struggle with separation anxiety.
+This specific type of anxiety occurs only when your pup is forcibly separated from you, at which point, they may become distraught and work hard to get back to you at all costs.

 This can be quite dangerous and even destructive.
-It would be best if you taught your dog to tolerate you being absent.
-This means leaving your pup alone in a crate while you leave home for periods to teach him or her that you leaving isn’t the end of the world.
+It would be best to teach your dog to tolerate being absent.
+This means leaving your pup alone in a crate while you leave home for periods to teach them that your leaving isn’t the end of the world.

 Some dogs are anxious, even when they are well-socialized.
 This can be genetically determined.
 Anxious parents are more likely to have anxious pups.
 Pups from puppy mills or backyard breeders tend to have more anxious tendencies than reputable breeders.